[SIM logo]

 About SIM

-I am an engineer in the aerospace industry, and my hobby interests are centered around building scale models of real spacecraft.
+I am a (since fall 2018) retired engineer in the aerospace industry, and my hobby interests are centered around building scale models of real spacecraft.
 This quickly gets into the history of space, as there are few space kits out there and much research is required to come up with the plans and data needed to scratchbuild accurate spacecraft models.
 This activity led me to publish the results of some of my research in the form of 40-page monographs (magazines or booklets, I guess) on how to build accurate models of real spacecraft.
 I also have this internet site to augment those paper publications.
+The book series is called Space in Miniature (SIM).
+Click here for more info or use the links at left.
+This web site was established in the summer of 1999 to solicit inputs on the Mercury volume.
+I used this web site to post preliminary findings and to get feedback from other researchers.
+This has worked out great, and I appreciate hearing from so many of you.

 Thanks for your interest,